Analysis: What U.S. inflation signs would cause Fed to change course?

 “This obviously brings the thought that maybe the Fed will have to change its easy policy sooner than expected.”

-Major U.S. stock indexes ended down about 2% each (.SPX) following the U.S. Labor Department report, which showed the consumer price index jumped 0.8% last month, the largest gain since June 2009.
-The "core" reading, which excludes the more volatile food and energy portions, jumped 0.9%. read more
+Major U.S. stock indexes ended down about 2% each following the U.S. Labor Department report, which showed the consumer price index jumped 0.8% last month, the largest gain since June 2009.
+The “core” reading, which excludes the more volatile food and energy portions, jumped 0.9%.

 “Hotter than expected but not overheating,” said Gregory Daco, chief U.S. economist at Oxford Economics in New York, said of the economy.
 “The Fed is not going to change any policy on any one report so I wouldn’t expect this to be a gamechanger.”